scottshuffler/SSTEM-Learn-Github-and-Python/README.md

 ##Intro

-We're going to put all of your calculators from the last lab into this project.
+We're going to put all of your calculators from the last lab into this project (https://github.com/scottshuffler/SSTEM-Python-Lab).

 The Raspberry Pi already has git installed, but if you're working on your own machine, you can install it from here: https://git-scm.com/ or through the command line (apt get / brew).